Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 OSTree and aboot

-Android bootloaders by design inject kargs into the cmdline, some patches may be required in the Android bootloader implementation to ensure that the firmware does not switch between system_a and system_b partitions by populating a root= karg, or that a ro karg that is incompatible with ostree is not inserted.
-Conversly leaving the androidboot.slot_suffix= karg injecting functionality is required but this is commonplace for any Android Bootloader that does AB updates.
+Android bootloaders by design inject kargs into the cmdline, some patches may be required in the Android bootloader implementation to ensure that the firmware does not switch between system_a and system_b partitions by populating a root= karg, or that a ro karg is not inserted (this karg is incompatible with ostree).

 We have two accompanying scripts that work with this type of environment: